 Before examining the 2009 H1N1 influenza pandemic, Monto explained that WHO proposed phases of epidemic and pandemic alert and response in 2008 (see Figure 4-4).
-Six phases were identified to illustrate the
+Six phases were identified to illustrate the progression of an infectious disease through the peak of an outbreak.
+The

-&lt;sup>7 In a related aside, Monto discussed another example of resistant public sentiment about vaccines.
+7 In a related aside, Monto discussed another example of resistant public sentiment about vaccines.
 He said some people view any appropriate pandemic planning as a marketing ploy, and often cite a particular publication as a peer-reviewed defense of this position (Doshi, 2013).
 In fact, the publication is an op-ed piece to argue for the existence of a plot to market antivirals and, to a lesser extent, vaccines.
 In response, a meta-analysis of oseltamivir data-which Monto deemed unnecessary work-was conducted to show that the already-licensed drug was as good as the clinical trials had shown (Dobson et al., 2015).
 This type of resistance needs to be considered, he cautioned, in order to prepare researchers to counter "bad science with good science."